QuietSup/VolumeProject/README.md

 # Volume

-Volume is a social media similar to Pinterest.
+Volume is a social media platform that operates similarly to Pinterest.
 I used
 - Google Cloud Storage for media and static files
 - Neon (PostgreSQL)
 - Django - server side
 - deployed on Vercel

-For development I used SQLite, but for production, I migrated to Neon
+I used SQLite for development, but I migrated to Neon (PostgreSQL)  for production